 True Personality of Deity – Heb 1:3b; All that is in the Father is in the Son.
 He stands separate from the created universe, and is at the same time a distinct member of the Trinity.
 He is not pantheistic, which says that God is all and all is God.

 Pantheism regards all finite things as merely aspects or parts of the one eternal self-existent being.
 It says that there is no God apart from nature and that everything in nature is a part or manifestation of God.
 [Trees, birds, flowers, animals, etc. are all parts of God.]
 Nature itself is God.

 He (Jesus Christ) is a separate and unique being.
-Separate from Nature, Man, the Father, and the Holy Spirit.
-Even though He shares perfectly equally the same essence as the Father and the Holy Spirit.
-He is the Sustainer and Governor of the Universe – Vs 3c.
+He is separate from Nature, Man, the Father, and the Holy Spirit, even though He shares perfectly, equally the same essence as the Father and the Holy Spirit.
+He is the Sustainer and Governor of the Universe – Heb 1:3c.
 Even while on the Cross, bearing our sins, He was sustaining the laws of the universe.

-e) Redeemer of mankind – Vs 3d.
+Redeemer of Mankind – Heb 1:3d.
 He alone provided for our salvation, no one else.
 His death was the complete and perfect sacrifice.

-f) Sovereign of Mankind – Vs 3f.
+Sovereign of Mankind – Heb 1:3f.
 All things are under his subjection.
 He has earned the title King of Kings and Lord of Lords.

-1. In His Deity as the Son of God in seven quotation He is shown superior.
+Superior to Angels – Heb 1:4-14.
+In His Deity, as the Son of God in seven quotations, He is shown superior.